Easy 2 Ingredient Lemon Salt

 Can I substitute table salt for sea salt?

 Absolutely!
-I absolutely love using sea salt in my cooking but table salt, and even Kosher salt, are suitable substitutions.
+I love using coarse sea salt in my cooking, but table salt and even Kosher salt are suitable substitutions for this salt blend.
+You could also use Maldon sea salt flakes.

 How to use Lemon Salt